Price calculations using AWS Price List API

 - Sometimes there are requirements that may force you into using a particular region, such as compliance and latency.
 Barring these, you should stick to any of these 4 regions, preferably N. Virginia.

 - Choosing any region outside of N. Virginia, Ireland, Oregon or Ohio means you could end up with only 2 AZs, probably pay more and you will have to wait several weeks - even months - before new services are available.

 - Of all regions, Sao Paulo is the one I’d recommend the least.
-Most architectures would cost almost double compared to the cheapest AWS regions and it has ranked last in all of my inter-region latency tests - plus, you would have to wait several months before new services are available in it.
+Many architectures would cost close to double compared to the cheapest AWS regions and it has ranked last in all of my inter-region latency tests - plus, you would have to wait several months before new services are available in it.

 - Ohio is a very interesting region to implement failover for N. Virginia.
 Oregon has been a very popular region for this purpose, so it’s good to have a new alternative with better latency and the lowest data transfer cost from N. Virginia.
 Ohio also has a decent service selection.
 Just keep in mind that there are some missing services compared to N. Virginia.